AlphonsG/Rainbow-Optical-Flow-For-ALI/CONTRIBUTING.md

  ## Seek Support

- Please feel free to send an email to [this](alphonsg@protonmail.com) address for other matters.
+ Please feel free to send an email to the following address for other matters:
+ - alphonsg@protonmail.com